MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/alertnotification-step5-add-action-calls-events.md

 ---
-title: "Add the action calls to the events | MicrosoftDocs"
+title: "Add the Omni-channel Alert Notification-related action calls to the events | MicrosoftDocs"
 description: "Learn how to add action calls to the events"
 keywords: ""
 author: kabala123